 Calhoun Community College's Cooperative Education Program affords students the opportunity to acquire on the job experience before graduation by combining studies at Calhoun with a related work experience in business/industry.
 The program offers two work plans, the Parallel Plan and the Alternating Plan.
 The Parallel Plan allows the student to work on a part-time basis (a minimum of 20 hours per week) in a job directly related to his/her academic major while attending school on a full-time basis.
 Under the Alternating Plan, students alternate semesters of study at Calhoun with semesters of full-time work in business/industry.
 Cooperative education is also available to students already working in a job that is related to their major.

 Requirements

-Participation in the Cooperative Education Program is open to students who maintain an overall 2.0 grade point average, a 3.0 grade point average in subjects directly related to the major area of study and have completed one full semester (12 semester hours) at Calhoun.
+Participation in the Cooperative Education Program is open to students who maintain an overall 2.5 grade point average.

 Application Procedures

 Students who wish to be considered for the Cooperative Education Program should complete the following steps: